tresabhi/isu/aere-351/homeworks/2/index.md

 final_state = y(end, 1:3);
 disp(final_state);

+% ode45 gives the time in the first argument but my intellisense complains
-function dw_dt = orbit(~, w)
+% if I put a t there and don't use it so I have used ~ here function dw_dt = orbit(~, w)
     % matlab complains if I declare this above like all other constants mu = 3.98 * 10 ^ 5;